teesha03/Solidity_project/README.md

 # My Token Contract

-TThis is a simple ERC20 token contract written in Solidity.
+This is a simple ERC20 token contract written in Solidity.
 It has the following features:
 - Public variable to store the token name, abbreviation and total supply
 - a mapping of addresses to balances
 - a mint function to increase the total supply and balance of a specified address